 Choosing to stay home is rarely an easy choice.
 If you are making that choice for financial reasons, you will likely have to make ends meet and adjust your lifestyle as you transition to a single income home.
 If your ability to stay home comes from a place of privilege, you may face judgment that you haven’t met your full career potential.

 What outsiders don’t see is how vital you are to your child’s development.
 You will be there for each giggle, hug, and tear.
 You will be there to shape the person they become.
-You will take on each emotion they feel at 10x the strength they feel it.
+And you will take on each emotion they feel at 10x the strength they feel it.
 Your job will never be done.

 But you will likely never feel more rewarded by another career.
 In the eyes of your child, you are indispensable.
 And you can do this.